Orange Collective

 • Time-to-first-app metric across non-engineering buyers — under one hour is the unlock; over a day is the death.

-• SOC 2 Type II and HIPAA timelines — the gating factor for the enterprise pipeline behind the pilots.
+• SOC 2 Type II and HIPAA timelines — the gating factor for the enterprise pipeline behind the early cohort, and the prerequisite for winning the IT-sanctioned-platform mandate the shadow-IT mess is creating [26].

 References